graezykev/ts-eslint-standard-js/steps.md

 ### Let TypeScript to Recognize JSX

-Before we continue, let's disable the editor's auto-save first in `.vscode/settings.json`, for better demonstrating how the following linting configurations work.
+Before we continue, let's disable the editor's auto-save first in `.vscode/settings.json`, to better demonstrate how the following linting configurations work.

 ```diff
 -"editor.formatOnSave": true,